 The Global Investigative Journalism Conference is the world’s largest international gathering of investigative reporters.
-The conferences are held every 18 to 24 months.
-Since the first gathering in Copenhagen in 2001, they have brought together nearly 4,000 journalists from 100 countries.
-Later conferences were held in Copenhagen (2003), Amsterdam (2005), Toronto (2007), Lillehammer (2008), Geneva (2010), and Kiev (2011).
-Rio de Janeiro will be the 8th GIJC, and the first in the southern hemisphere.
+The conferences are held every two years.
+Since the first gathering in Copenhagen in 2001, they have brought together more than 5,000 journalists from 100 countries.
+Later conferences were held in Copenhagen (2003), Amsterdam (2005), Toronto (2007), Lillehammer (2008), Geneva (2010), Kiev (2011), and Rio de Janeiro (2013).

 The GIJCs are overseen and co-sponsored by the Global Investigative Journalism Network, in partnership with its national member organizations.
 The conferences are widely credited with playing a key role in the rapid global expansion of investigative reporting over the past decade.
 By focusing on skills and training, they have helped spread state-of-the-art investigative reporting, data journalism, and cross-border collaboration around the world.

 Journalists who have attended the global conferences have returned home and made a major impact on such issues as corruption, health care, and the environment.
 They have gone on to found investigative centers, direct I-teams at major newspapers and television stations, collaborate with colleagues worldwide, and train the next generation of investigative reporters.